10 Best Gin Cocktails: Classic Recipes for 2025

 - Serve in: Flute

-- Occasion: Toasting anything (or nothing)
+- Occasion: Toasting anything (or nothing at all)

 5. Aviation – A Flight of Fancy